Haunted Mansion “Walkaway” Dress Challenge

 As I mentioned above, the wallpaper design was sideways.
 So I couldn’t just lay out the front panel and cut it all as one piece.
 Instead, I had to add a waist seam, and basically a side seam for the parts that wrap around the back, to keep the design right-side-up.
 That was frustrating and took extra time.
 But once I got the pieces cut, I put the darts in and got it assembled.

 Then it was onto the back top panel and skirt pieces.
-Got all those pieces cut, but did change up the way I cut the skirt – if I cut it the way the pattern wanted, the designs would be upside down on the back.
-So I split the skirt pattern pieces so it all had 3 seams instead of 1 (I think it was?
+Got all those pieces cut, but did change up the way I cut the skirt – if I were to cut it the way the pattern wanted, the designs would be upside down on the back.
+So I split the skirt pattern pieces so it had 3 seams instead of 1 (I think it was?
 Like I said I’m writing this a year and a half later!)
 I definitely wanted to add side seams to the skirt so I had pockets and being able to place the pattern pieces separately for all 4 panels meant I could control the way the design laid.
 I add my pocket pieces, got the skirt assembled, and then sewed it onto the back panel.

 At this point I was already starting to notice some fit issues, namely it was too big through the shoulders/upper torso, which is common problem for me in commercial patterns.
 So I took up the shoulder seam which helped somewhat.
 I also played with the length of the back and the darts a bit just to try to help it fit me a little better.